 A few years back, we secretly told Danny Chaney from Blue Butcher that he had won the Chef of the Year award so that we could do a clandestine photo shoot before the awards.
 We had him holding one of his massive dry-aged hunks of beef on his shoulder and he had all these tribal tattoos running down his arm and was wearing this dead-hard “I’m serious about meat” look on his face.
-We had the magazine printed in time for the awards party and it was such a cool cover for the FF issue that year.
+We had the magazine printed in time for the awards party, and it was such a cool cover for the Foodie Forks issue that year.

 Any restaurants that have won and then closed down?